Q: Where is the Faculty of Science office located?

 Q: How do I register for courses?

 Course registration for the University of Manitoba is completed using Aurora, our online registration system.
 For more information on how to use Aurora, please refer to our helpful video tutorials.
-If you are having trouble registering for a course, please contact the Faculty of Science office for assistance.
+If you are having trouble registering for a course, please contact us by phone for assistance.

 Q: How many courses do I have to take per semester?

 The University of Manitoba does not require students to take a particular number of courses each semester.
-However, many students may be required to maintain full-time student status (a minimum of three courses, or nine credit hours, per term) due to study permit, financial aid, scholarship, or program requirements.
-If you’re unsure how many courses you should register for, please contact the Faculty of Science office for guidance.
+However, many students may be required to maintain full-time student status (a minimum of 3 courses/9 credit hours or 4 courses/12 credit hours per term) due to study permit, financial aid, scholarship, or program requirements.
+Please review all documentation provided by the IRCC or Financial Aid & Awards to determine your requirements.
+For program requirements, please review the Academic Calendar.
+If you’re unsure how many courses you should register for after reviewing these documents, please contact the Faculty of Science office for assistance.

 Q: I need permission to register for a course.
 How do I get permission?